enfiskutensykkel/bf-compiler/README.md

 # Brainfuck compiler for Mac OS X

-Compile Brainfuck programs into Mach-O executables for x86-64.
+Compile Brainfuck programs to Mach-O executables for x86-64.

+## Technical requirements
--- version of Xcode, clang, and command-line-utils
+TODO: version of Xcode, clang, and command-line-utils

-## What is Brainfuck?
+## Background: What is Brainfuck?

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an extremely minimalistic, yet Turing-complete, programming language (so-called _esoteric_ programming language).
 The main idea is to manipulate an array of **cells**, using